2025 Philippines men's national basketball team results

 The Philippines national basketball team is led by head coach Tim Cone.
 Cone has been coach since September 2024.

-The national team will finish their last two remaining games in the qualifiers of the 2025 FIBA Asia Cup which they already qualified for.
+The national team finished their last two remaining games in the qualifiers of the 2025 FIBA Asia Cup which they already qualified for.

-They will take part at the Doha International Cup in February 2025 in Doha, Qatar.
+They competed at the Doha International Cup in February 2025 in Doha, Qatar.

 The Samahang Basketbol ng Pilipinas, the national basketball federation, targets a podium finish for the national team for the 2025 FIBA Asia Cup in Saudi Arabia.

-They are also set to compete at the 2025 SEA Games, where Norman Black will serve the role of head coach in lieu of Cone.
+They finished the year by competing at the 2025 SEA Games, where Norman Black served the role of head coach in lieu of Cone.
+The SEA Games roster underwent at least four revisions.